-In 2022, BNL's nine active groundwater treatment systems removed approximately 53 pounds of volatile organic compounds (VOCs) and 0.3 millicurie (mCi) of strontium-90 (Sr-90) and returned one billion gallons of treated water to the sole source aguifer.
-In accordance with a CER-CLA Action Memorandum to conduct a Time Critical Removal Action, construction of two groundwater treatment systems to address PFAS contamination from the former and current Firehouse/Building 170 source areas was completed.
-The treatment system for the current Firehouse/ Building 170 PFAS plume began operation in October 2022, while the former Firehouse treatment system began operation in January 2023.
+In 2023, BNL's 10 active groundwater treatment systems removed approximately 53 pounds of volatile organic compounds (VOCs), 0.15 millicurie (mCi) of strontium-90 (Sr-90), 0.5 pounds of per- and polyfluoroalkyl substances (PFAS), and returned approximately 1.2 billion gallons of treated water to the sole source aquifer.
+In accordance with a CERCLA Action Memorandum to conduct a Time Critical Removal Action, construction of two groundwater treatment systems to address PFAS contamination from the Former Firehouse and Current Firehouse/Building 170 source areas was completed.
+The treatment system for the Current Firehouse and Building 170 PFAS plumes began operation in October 2022, while the Former Firehouse treatment system began operation in January 2023.
 Groundwater characterization data and modeling identified the need to modify the Operable Unit (OU) VI ethylene dibromide treatment system with additional extraction wells to capture deeper contamination.
+The two new deep extraction wells began operation in January 2024.
+These groundwater systems are operated in accordance with approved Operations and Maintenance manuals.

-These groundwater systems are operated in accordance with Operations and Maintenance manuals.
 Institutional controls were also monitored and maintained for the cleanup areas in accordance with the RODs to help ensure the remedies remain protective of human health and the environment.
 An annual evaluation of these controls was submitted to the regulatory agencies.
+Furthermore, in 2023, BNL continued the surveillance and maintenance of the Brookhaven Graphite Research Reactor (BGRR) and the High Flux Beam Reactor (HFBR).
 Table 2-2 provides a description of each OU and a summary of environmental restoration actions taken.
 See Chapter 7 and SER Volume II, Groundwater Status Report, for further details.